The true story of Deng Adut - Sudanese child soldier, refugee, man of hope

 But Deng was rescued from war by his brother John.
 Hidden in the back of a truck, he was smuggled out of Sudan and into Kenya.
 Here he lived in refugee camps until he was befriended by an Australian couple.
 With their help and the support of the UN, Deng Adut came to Australia as a refugee.

 Despite physical injuries and mental trauma he grabbed the chance to make a new life.
 He worked in a local service station and learnt English watching The Wiggles.
 He taught himself to read and started studying at TAFE.
 In 2005 he enrolled in a Bachelor of Law at Western Sydney University.
 He and his brother John were the first people in his family to graduate from university.

-Songs of a War Boy is the inspirational story of a young man who has overcome unthinkable adversity to become a lawyer, refugee advocate and NSW Australian of the Year.
-Deng's memoir is an important reminder of the power of compassion and the benefit to us all when we open our doors and our hearts to those fleeing war, persecution and pain.
+This is an inspiring story of a man who has overcome deadly adversity to become a lawyer and committed worker for the disenfranchised, helping refugees in Western Sydney.
+It is an important reminder of the power of compassion and the benefit to us all when we open our doors and our hearts to fleeing war, persecution and trauma.

 Refugee advocate and lawyer Deng Thiak Adut arrived in Australia as a refugee in 1998.
 His first book, Songs of a War Boy, details his harrowing experience as a child soldier in Sudan.
 In 2016 he was selected to give the prestigious Australia Day Address at the Sydney Conservatorium of Music.
 He is the co-founder of AC Law Group, a law firm known for its commitment to the communities of Western Sydney.
 To honour his brother, Deng established the John Mac Foundation to further education and justice in Australia and Sudan, including providing university scholarships for people from refugee backgrounds.
 In 2017 he was named NSW Australian of the Year.